MicrosoftDocs/azure-ai-docs/articles/ai-services/computer-vision/spatial-analysis-camera-placement.md

 | ---------------------------------- | ----------------------------------- |
 | ![Left angle for linear queue](./media/spatial-analysis/camera-angle-linear-left.png) | ![Right angle for linear queue](./media/spatial-analysis/camera-angle-linear-right.png) |

 For zig-zag queues, it's best to avoid placing the camera directly facing the queue line direction, as shown in the following illustration.
-Note that each of the four example camera positions in the illustration provide the ideal view with an acceptable deviation of +/- 15 degrees in each direction.
+Note that each of the four example camera positions in the illustration provides the ideal view with an acceptable deviation of +/- 15 degrees in each direction.

 The following illustrations simulate the view from a camera placed in the ideal locations for a zig-zag queue.